Published on

 We will cover how to produce these coordinates for the movies in Part 3 of this series, but for now, assume these are the points/vectors representing their movies.
 These vectors are meaningless to us if we just randomly choose values for the vectors, but if they are chosen in such a way that the vectors for The Avengers: Endgame and Spiderman point to coordinates that are closer together than they are to the coordinate for La La Land, the vectors could be useful.
 What operation would tell us the degree to which two points are close together or the degree to which two vectors are aligned?
 The dot product.

 This is a useful concept in machine learning because we can convert almost anything into an embedding if we have a properly trained neural network model.
-This concept of using the dot product to gauge the similarity between concepts, ideas, and objects will be the basis of the visual similarity search engine we'll build in Part 3.
+This concept of using the dot product to gauge the similarity between concepts, ideas, and objects will be the basis of the image search engine we'll build in Part 3.

 Embeddings from OpenAI's CLIP Model